subalterngames/py_md_doc/README.md

   - Function parameter descriptions are lines within the function description that begin with `:param`
   - Function return description are lines within the function description that begin with `:return:`
 - Function names that begin with `_` are ignored.
+- The code for PyMdDoc as well as the code examples below use [type hinting](https://docs.python.org/3/library/typing.html).
+You do _not_ need type hinting in your code for PyMdDoc to work properly.

 ```python
 class MyClass: